-We all know the names of certain famous male inventors throughout history, from Galileo to Alexander Graham Bell to Steve Jobs, but many women have also contributed groundbreaking ideas to science, technology, and our daily lives.
-Here are five female inventors whose innovations, both large and small, have improved our world in various ways.
+We all know the names of certain famous male inventors throughout history, from Galileo and Alexander Graham Bell to Steve Jobs, but many women have also contributed groundbreaking ideas to science, technology and our daily lives.
+Here are five female inventors whose innovations, both large and small, have improved our world in various ways:

 Margaret Knight was an exceptionally prolific inventor in the late 19th century; journalists occasionally compared her to her better-known male contemporary Thomas Edison by nicknaming her “the lady Edison” or “a woman Edison.”

 Knight was born in York, Maine and was still a young girl when she began working in a textile mill in New Hampshire.
 After seeing a fellow worker injured by a faulty piece of equipment, Knight came up with her first invention: a safety device for textile looms.
 She was awarded her first patent in 1871, for a machine that cut, folded and glued flat-bottomed paper shopping bags, thus eliminating the need for workers to assemble them slowly by hand.

 Knight received 27 patents in her lifetime, for inventions including shoe-manufacturing machines, a “dress shield” to protect garments from perspiration stains, a rotary engine and an internal combustion engine.